-b) that viewers’ experience of presence in reproduced pictures may be enhanced by 3DTV, which is anticipated to be an important future application of digital TV broadcasting for both conventional indoor and outdoor viewing conditions;
+b) that viewers’ experience of presence in reproduced pictures is enhanced by 3DTV, which is anticipated to be an important future application of digital TV broadcasting for both conventional indoor viewing conditions and outdoor viewing conditions;

-c) that the cinema industry is moving quickly towards production and display in 3D motion pictures;
+c) that 3DTV programmes are being produced for broadcasting purposes, and broadcasters are delivering those programmes to their audiences;

-d) that research into various applications of new technologies (for example, holographic imaging) that could be used in 3D TV broadcasting is taking place in some countries;
+d) that research into various applications of new technologies that could be used in 3D TV broadcasting is taking place in some countries;

-e) that progress in new methods of digital TV signal compression and processing is moving toward the practical realization of multifunctional 3D TV broadcasting systems;

-f) that the development of uniform world standards for 3D TV systems, covering various aspects of digital TV broadcasting, would encourage adoption across the digital divide and prevent a multiplicity of incompatible standards;
+e) that the development of uniform world standards for 3D TV systems, covering various aspects of digital TV broadcasting, would encourage adoption across the digital divide and prevent a multiplicity of incompatible standards,

-g) the harmonization of broadcast and non-broadcast applications of 3D TV is desirable;

 decides that the following Questions should be studied

-1 What are the user requirements for digital 3D TV broadcasting systems for both conventional indoor and outdoor viewing conditions?
+1 What are the user requirements for digital 3D TV broadcasting systems for both indoor viewing conditions and outdoor viewing conditions?

-2 What are the requirements for image viewing and sound listening conditions for 3D TV?
+2 What are the requirements for image viewing and sound listening conditions that 3D TV should meet?

-3 What 3D TV broadcasting systems currently exist or are being developed for the purposes of TV programme production, post-production, recording, archiving, distribution and transmission for realization of 3D TV broadcasting?

-4 What new methods of image capture and recording would be suitable for the effective representation of three-dimensional scenes?

-5 What are the possible solutions (and their limitations) for the broadcasting of 3D TV digital signals via the existing terrestrial 6, 7 and 8 MHz bandwidth channels or broadcast satellite service channels, for fixed and mobile reception?

-6 What methods for providing 3D TV broadcasts would be compatible with existing television systems?

-7 What are the digital signal compression and modulation methods that may be recommended for 3DTV broadcasting?

-8 What are the requirements for the 3D TV studio digital interfaces?
+3 What are the psychophysical effects of viewing 3DTV images?

+4 What are the various technical characteristics that combine to contribute to the sense of presence experienced by viewers and what are the methods for its assessment?

+5 What common video and audio systems should be used for 3DTV programme production and international exchange to maximize interoperability?

-9 What are appropriate picture and sound quality levels for various broadcast applications of 3D TV?
+6 What are appropriate picture and sound quality levels and quality of experience for various broadcast applications of 3D TV?

-10 What methodologies of subjective and objective assessment of picture and sound quality may be used in 3D TV broadcasting?
+7 What methodologies of subjective and objective assessment of picture and sound quality and quality of experience may be used in 3D TV broadcasting?

 Also decides

-1 that results of the above-mentioned studies should be analysed for the purpose of the preparation of new Reports and Recommendation(s);
+1 that results of the above-mentioned studies should be analysed for the purpose of preparing new Reports and Recommendation(s);

 2 that the above-mentioned studies should be completed by 2015.